wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 * Consult the `15.14 Roadmap <https://projects.xivo.io/versions/230>`_
 * Default password for ``xivo-polycom-4.0.4`` plugin version >= 1.3 is now **9486** (i.e. the word "xivo" on a telephone keypad).
 * Default password for ``xivo-polycom-5.3.0`` plugin version >= 1.4 is now **9486**.
+* Caller id management for users in confd has changed.
+Consult the :ref:`confd_changelog`.

 15.13
 -----